Lochinver Accommodation - Hospitality Property For Sale Or Rent - Book Direct With Owners

 Located in a sheltered cove to the north of Ullapool in the wilds of the Highlands, at the head of the sea loch Loch Inver, on the coast of Sutherland, the Suilven and Canisp mountains create a spectacular backdrop.

-The community is encircled by breathtaking mountains rich in geological wonder, including the North West Highlands UNESCO worldwide parks, which stretch from Ullapool in the south to Loch Eriboll on the north coast.
+The community is encircled by lovely mountains rich in geological wonder, including the North West Highlands UNESCO worldwide parks, which stretch from Ullapool in the south to Loch Eriboll on the north coast.
 These highlands are home to an abundance of animals, flora, and fauna.

 Beautiful sandy beaches may be found at Achmelvich, Clachtoll, and Achiltibuie, all of which are located close to the settlement and attract a large number of hillwalkers, bird watchers, and fisherman.